Havana: Ethnic breakdown

-As with the other Caribbean nations, there are few mestizos in Havana (and Cuba as a whole), in contrast to many other countries, because the indigenous Taíno population was virtually wiped out by Eurasian diseases in the earliest period of the Spanish conquest.
+As with the other Caribbean nations, there are few mestizos in Havana (and Cuba as a whole), in contrast to other Latin American countries, because the indigenous Taíno population was virtually wiped out by Eurasian diseases in the earliest period of the Spanish conquest.

 The Cuban government controls the movement of people into Havana on the grounds that the Havana metropolitan area (home to nearly 20% of the country's population) is overstretched in terms of land use, water, electricity, transportation, and other elements of the urban infrastructure.
 There is a population of internal migrants to Havana nicknamed "palestinos" (Palestinians) who mostly hail from the eastern region of Oriente.

-The city's significant minority of Chinese, mostly of Cantonese origin, were brought in the mid-19th century by Spanish settlers via the Philippines with work contracts and after completing 8-year contracts many Chinese immigrants settled permanently in Havana.
-Before the revolution the Chinese population counted to over 200,000, today, Chinese ancestors could count up to 100,000.
+The city's significant minority of Chinese, mostly of Cantonese origin, were brought in the mid-19th century by Spanish settlers via the Philippines with work contracts and, after completing eight-year contracts, many Chinese immigrants settled permanently in Havana.
+Before the revolution, the Chinese population counted to over 200,000, today, Chinese ancestors could count up to 100,000.
 Chinese born/ native Chinese (mostly Cantonese as well) are around 400 presently.
-There are some 3,000 Russians living in the city; as reported by the Russian Embassy in Havana, most are women married to Cubans who had studied in the Soviet Union.
-Havana also shelters other non-Cuban population of an unknown size.
+There are some 3,000 Russians living in the city; as reported by the Russian Embassy in Havana; most are women married to Cubans who had studied in the Soviet Union.
+Havana also shelters other non-Cuban populations of an unknown size.
 There is a population of several thousand North African teen and pre-teen refugees.

-Between 2018, the most recent census, and the mid-Twentieth Century census of 1953, Havana's population has grown by an estimated 87 percent, a growth rate typical of most Caribbean cities.
+From the mid-20th century census of 1953 to 2018 (the most recent census), Havana's population has grown by an estimated 87 percent, a growth rate typical of most Caribbean cities.